megumi-mori/SimplyFire-beta/docs/source/plugin_gui/mini_analysis.rst

   an actual data point in the recording.

 Highlight
-  Marks the highlighted mini peaks as a dot.
+  Marks only the selected minis with a dot.
+  Minis can be selected by clicking on existing peak markers or by :guilabel:`left-click`+:guilabel:`drag`.

 Apply button
   Apply the stylistic parameters